-4.20 An audit of the Riverside Walk from Hellesdon Road to Carrow Road was completed by Norfolk County Council in early 2016 as part of the work of the River

-Wensum Strategy Partnership9.
+4.20 An audit of the Riverside Walk from Hellesdon Road to Carrow Road was completed by Norfolk County Council in early 2016 as part of the work of the River Wensum Strategy Partnership9.
 This identifies the need for site specific improvements along the Riverside Walk to make it accessible for all.
 The audit identifies the need for path surface improvements in a number of locations, provision of dropped kerbs, and provision of steps and ramps.

-4.21 Action plan project (A2) proposes improvements to the accessibility of the Riverside Walk downstream of New Mills (i.e. between it and east Norwich) and This is currently being delivered - see paragraph 4.28 below.
+4.21 An action plan project (reference A3) proposes to make improvements to accessibility of the Riverside Walk downstream of New Mills (ie between it and east Norwich).
+It also includes signage and branding proposals and is referred to in the Signage Improvements section, at paragraph 4.28 below.